informalsystems/quint/examples/cosmos/ics23/README.md

 $ quint test ics23test.qnt
 ```

-**Randomized invariant checking.** Finally, you can check membership and
+**Randomized invariant checking.** Also, you can check membership and
 non-membership invariants with the random simulator:

 ```sh